PeczCodes/PeczCodes/README.md

-# Hi, I'm Reen 👋
+# Hi, I'm PeczCodes 👋

-I'm a passionate **Full-Stack Developer** and **AI Integrations Enthusiast** with a strong focus on building scalable, modern web applications and intelligent systems.
+I'm a **Full-Stack Developer** and **AI Integrations Enthusiast** with a strong focus on building scalable, modern web applications and intelligent systems.
 I enjoy bridging the gap between frontend, backend, and machine learning to deliver impactful user experiences.

 ---